Renzo4Renzo/flex-reviews-dashboard/instructions.md

 ---

-## Phase 14: Property Tab Link to Public Page
+## Phase 15: Property Selector Link to Public Page

 ### Prompt for Claude Code:

 ```
-Update components/dashboard/PropertyTabs.tsx to add "View Public Page" link:
+Update components/dashboard/PropertySelector.tsx to add "View Public Page" link:

 IMPORTANT: This link opens property detail page in NEW TAB so dashboard stays visible

-Modify PropertyTabs component:
+Modify PropertySelector component:

 Import Link from next/link
 Import IconExternalLink from @tabler/icons-react

-After the Tabs component, add a section that shows when a property is selected:
+After the current rating display, add a section that shows when a property is selected:

 If selectedId exists:
-- Group with gap xs, margin top md:
+- Group with gap xs, margin top sm:
   - Text size sm, color dimmed: "Preview public page:"
   - Button component as Link:
     * href as `/property/{selectedId}`